vatpac-technology/sops/docs/worldflight/Terminal Areas/brisbane.md

 - BFL on its own

 ## Flow
-BFL will formulate the sequence in accordance with the [BN TCU Flow Table](../../../terminal/brisbane/#flow).
+BFL will formulate the sequence in accordance with the [Flow Times](#times) below.
 Ensure that event traffic gets priority over non-event traffic.

 BFL will construct the sequence via the [Arrivals List Window](../../../controller-skills/sequencing/#arrivals-list).